-The national park was established in the 1960s and popular for elephant watching.
-There are large numbers of elephants in Udawalawe national park due to the abundance of elephant foods, water tanks and small land area compared to other national parks provides better chances of spotting large herds of jumbos.
-This national park spread over the dry zone of Sri Lanka and located adjoining the Udawalawe reservoir.
-The national park is inhabited by a large number of animals such as elephants, leopards, bear, and crocodiles.
+The national park was established in the 1960s and is popular for elephant watching.
+There are large numbers of elephants in Udawalawe national park due to the abundance of elephant foods, water tanks and the large land area allocated for animals.
+Udawlawe national park gives a better opportunity to spot wild elephants compared to other national parks on the island.
+This national park is spread over the dry zone of Sri Lanka and is located adjoining the Udawalawe reservoir.
+The national park is inhabited by a large number of animals such as elephants, leopards, bears, and crocodiles.

-One of the distinct features of the park is the existence “Willus” (Natural lakes), these are sand rimmed natural basins, that filled up with rainwater.
+One of the distinct features of the park is the existence “Willus” (Natural lakes), these are sand-rimmed natural basins, that are filled up with rainwater.
 The number of Willus, as well as tanks, exceeds many dozens and they are important water storage facilities in the park

 Lying elbow-to-elbow with other travellers is not usual at pigeon island like most other popular beaches on the island because there is ample empty space around you.
-This stretch of beach is tucked away from the main island, off the north-west coast of Sri Lanka.
-The Kalpitiya beach and the Puttalam lagoon are still a best-kept secret for most travellers.
-The remoteness from the west coast is the main reason for its unpopularity among travellers.
+This stretch of beach is tucked away from the main island, off the northwest coast of Sri Lanka.
+The Kalpitiya beach and the Puttalam lagoon are still the best-kept secrets for most travellers.
+The remoteness of the west coast is the main reason for its unpopularity among travellers.

 This off the beaten track tourist attraction is visited by very few travellers due to its unpopularity.
 The height of the tower is 48 meters and command a breathtaking view over the surrounding mountain and valleys.